 5. Transactional email

 Verification links, password resets, receipts, alerts.
-This is unglamorous but load-bearing — if your verification email lands in spam, users never activate.
-You need authenticated sending (SPF, DKIM, DMARC) from a reputable sender, ideally one whose servers are also onshore if you're making a sovereignty claim.
+This is unglamorous but load-bearing, if your verification email lands in spam, users never activate.
+You need authenticated sending (SPF, DKIM, DMARC) from a reputable sender, ideally one whose servers are also onshore if you're making an Australian-ownership claim.

 6. Backups & recovery

-The seventh layer: sovereignty (this is the Australian part)
+The seventh layer: Australian ownership (this is the Australian part)

 Here's what most "how to build a SaaS" guides miss because they're written for a US audience.
-In Australia, a seventh concern runs across all six layers above: where the data lives, and whose laws reach it.
+In Australia, a seventh concern runs across all six layers above: where the data lives, and who owns and runs the platform it sits on.

 Two ideas get confused constantly, so let's be precise:

 That distinction is the difference between winning and losing deals in health, legal, financial, education, aged care and government.
-We cover it in depth in Data sovereignty for Australian SaaS, and the specific sector rules in Industries.
+We cover it in depth in why Australian ownership matters for Australian SaaS, and the specific sector rules in Industries.

 What the law actually requires